 This very old tradition is pretty much alive all over the country, but mostly in very small villages.
 The custom requires that when the kids come to your door, you will give them some pocket money.
 This, because their songs are supposed to be a blessing for every house they visit.

-Have you ever spent the Holidays in Greece?
+Have you ever spent the Christmas holidays in Greece?

 About the Author